Semantic OcTree Mapping and Shannon Mutual Information Computation for Robot Exploration: Experiments

-We deployed SSMI on a ground wheeled robot to autonomously map an indoor office environment.
-Fig.~\ref{fig:racecar} shows the robot equipped with a NVIDIA Xavier NX computer, a Hokuyo UST-10LX LiDAR, and Intel RealSense D435i RGBD camera which provides 2-D color image and depth map.
-We implemented our software stack on the robot using \textit{Robot Operating System} (ROS) \cite{ros}.
-The LiDAR is used for localization via ICP laser scan matching \cite{icp}.
-A neural network based on a \textit{ResNet18} architecture \cite{resnet} and trained on the SUN RGB-D dataset \cite{sun_dataset} was used for semantic segmentation.
+We implemented SSMI on a ground wheeled robot to autonomously map an indoor office environment.
+Fig.~\ref{fig:racecar} shows the robot equipped with a NVIDIA Xavier NX computer, a Hokuyo UST-10LX LiDAR, and an Intel RealSense D435i RGBD camera.
+Similar to the outdoor experiments, ROS was used for software deployment on the robot, and ICP laser scan matching provided localization.
+This time, we utilized a \textit{ResNet18}~\cite{resnet} neural network architecture pre-trained on the SUN RGB-D dataset \cite{sun_dataset} for semantic segmentation.
 In particular, we employed the deep learning inference ROS nodes provided by NVIDIA \cite{jetson}, which are optimized for Xavier NX computers via TensorRT acceleration.
-The RGBD camera produced color and depth images with size $640 \times 480$ at $15$ frames per second.
-The semantic segmentation algorithm takes a 2-D color image (resized to $512 \times 400$) and outputs a semantic label for each pixel in the image, at an average frame rate of $9.8$ frames per second.
-By aligning the semantic image and the depth map, we derive a semantic 3-D point cloud which is utilized by the Bayesian multi-class mapping of SSMI.
-Our pipeline was able to update the semantic OctoMap every $0.34 s$, on average, while all of the computations where performed on the mobile robot.
+Due to limited computational power available on the mobile platform, we operated the RGBD camera at a lower frame rate of $15$ Hz with color and depth image size set to $640 \times 480$.
+The semantic segmentation algorithm was able to produce pixel classification images (resized to $512 \times 400$) at an average rate of $9.8$ frames per second.
+Our implementation was able to publish semantic OctoMap ROS topics every $0.34 s$, on average, with all of the processing occurred on the mobile platform.
 Fig.~\ref{fig:3d_real_env} depicts the exploration process, while Fig.~\ref{fig:3d_real_res} shows the performance of SSMI compared to frontier-based over $20$ exploration iterations.
 We observe that, similar to the simulations, SSMI outperforms frontier-based exploration in terms of distance traveled.
-However, unlike the simulated experiments, SSMI shows on par performance compared to Frontier in terms of entropy reduction per time.
+Also, SSMI shows on par performance compared to Frontier in terms of entropy reduction per time.
 This can be explained by the fact that large depth measurement noise and classification error in the real-world experiments result in (a) the need for re-visiting explored areas in order to estimate an accurate map, leading to poor entropy reduction for the frontier-based method and (b) a small number of safe candidate trajectories, leading to fewer computations to be performed by SSMI.
 Overall, our experiments show that SSMI outperforms Frontier in indoor exploration scenarios where the number, and length, of candidate trajectories is constrained by the size of the environment.